Wobblle/AgeLineEuclidiation/README.md

 Then connect to your localized containment field: ssh localhost -p 2222

 That's it.
-Postgres, Icecast, and the Reverse-Latency Daemons all spin up automatically to consume your RAM.
+Postgres, Icecast, and the Reverse-Latency Daemons all spin up automatically to consume your RAM (Billed quarterly, check "opt-only hands-free payments").

 ## Companion Parasite (CLI)